ismet55555/Logging-For-MATLAB/README.md

 | `.enabled`                 |     Boolean    |        true       | Enable or disable the logger                          |
 | `.log_directory`           | String or Char |       *pwd*       | Directory where log file will be saved                |
 | `.log_filename`            | String or Char | <logger_name>.log | File name into which the logs will be saved           |

+## :clock5: A Note on Performance and Speed
+TODO ...

 ## :bust_in_silhouette: Author